-2016 will be the 32nd year of unique, small and personalized, hands-on classes presented at the Vashon Island Fall Sewing Retreat.
+2018 will be our 35th year of unique, small and personalized, hands-on classes.
 Our experienced teachers are both locally and national known sewing experts who are passionate about sharing their knowledge and love of sewing.

 then sign up on the Registration Page.